Configure AWS EC2 instances for Redis Enterprise Software

 There are some special considerations for installing and running Redis Enterprise Software on Amazon Elastic Cloud Compute (EC2) instances.

 AWS EC2 instances are ephemeral, but your persistent database storage should not be.
 If you require a persistent storage location for your database, the storage must be located outside of the instance.
-Therefore, when you set up an instance make sure that it has a properly sized EBS backed volume connected.
-Later, when setting up RS on the instance, make sure that the persistence storage is configured to use this volume.
+When you set up an instance, make sure it has a properly sized EBS-backed volume connected.
+When you set up Redis Enterprise Software on the instance, make sure that the persistence storage is configured to use this volume.

 chown redislabs:redislabs /< ebs folder name>

-Another feature that may be of importance to you is the use of Provisioned IOPS for EBS backed volumes.
+Another feature that may be of importance to you is the use of Provisioned IOPS for EBS-backed volumes.
 Provisioned IOPS guarantee a certain level of disk performance.
-There are two features in RS where this feature could be critical to use:
+There are two features in Redis Enterprise Software where this feature could be critical to use:

 - When using Redis on Flash

 - When using AOF on every write and there is a high write load.
 In this case, the provisioned IOPS should be on the nodes used as replicas in the cluster.